nodezoo/nodezoo-system/README.md

 # The nodezoo microservice demonstration architecture

-A repository in the microservice demonstration system for the [Tao of Microservices](//bit.ly/rmtaomicro) book (chapter 9).
+This is a repository in the microservice demonstration system for the [Tao of Microservices](//bit.ly/rmtaomicro) book (chapter 9).
 This code is live at [nodezoo.com](//nodezoo.com).